 NMC Aviation recently acquired an Aeryon Scout micro-UAV quadcopter.
 The Scout is a professional grade aerial photography and video platform capable of stabilized flight in 30 mph winds.
-The Scout is a sophisticated battery-powered aircraft capable of day and night operations and beyond-visual range flights.
 See the Scout in action doing research work for the University of Alaska-Fairbanks »

 Find out what's new in the UAS world